TimeToogo/Pinq/expressions.md

     - `true`...

  - **`VariableExpression`**
-    - `$I`
+    - `$i`

 The Expression class
 ====================
 This class is the base for all expression classes.
 All expressions provide the following API:

- - `Simplify` - Simplifies the expression if possible
+ - `simplify` - Simplifies the expression if possible
- - `Traverse` - Passes itself to the respective method on the supplied `ExpressionWalker`
+ - `traverse` - Passes itself to the respective method on the supplied `ExpressionWalker`
- - `Compile` - Compiles to a string of valid PHP code
+ - `compile` - Compiles to a string of valid PHP code
  - `__clone` - Expressions support `clone` and should create a deep clone of the entire expression tree

 It also contains a set of static factory methods for all the concrete expression types.